fastruby/heroku-buildpack-ruby/README.md

 To use this buildpack, fork it on Github.
 Push up changes to your fork, then create a test app with `--buildpack <your-github-url>` and push to it.

+## Next Rails

+This buildpack supports Next Rails version, to configure it follow the steps below:

+1. Make sure your app can boot with the next Rails version locally.
+2. Go to the Settings tab of your Heroku app, and add the `BUNDLE_GEMFILE` config var with `Gemfile.next` as a value.
+3. Go to the Buildpacks section and remove the `heroku/ruby` buildpack from your app and add `https://github.com/fastruby/heroku-buildpack-ruby#add_gemfile_next_support`
+4. Deploy your app to Heroku.
+5. The Next Rails version should be installed and your app should boot.

 ### Testing

 The tests on this buildpack are written in Rspec to allow the use of